-Traditionally societies in South America have used pineapples to reduce digestive upset and reduce irritation.
-Here are some of the other amazing health benefits of this enzyme, as well as the studies that support the benefits of bromelain:
+Traditionally, indigenous peoples from South America used pineapples to reduce digestive upset and reduce irritation, as well as other therapeutic uses.
+Here are some of the other amazing health benefits of this enzyme, as well as the studies that support the benefits of bromelain.

 1. Swelling and Redness

 Bromelain was approved in Europe as an effective remedy for swelling after surgery.
 Research shows that the bromelain enzyme may lower swelling, stop bruising, speed up healing time, and reduce discomfort in individuals following surgical procedures.
 One double-blind study of over 150 women who received episiotomies (surgical cuts in the perineum) during childbirth, found that women given large servings of oral bromelain over a period of 3 days, beginning 4 hours after delivery, showed a huge decrease in swelling, and discomfort.
 Ninety percent of women taking the supplement showed excellent recovery compared to 44% of women in the placebo group.